rozita-hasani/markdown-resume/README.md

 - **Write in Markdown**: Use simple markdown to write your resume content.
 - **Live Preview**: See your resume as you type, so you know how it looks.
 - **Different Themes**: Choose from multiple styles to make your resume unique.
-- **Custom Fonts and Layout**: Adjust fonts, sizes, line heights, and more to fit your personal style.
+- **Custom Fonts, Layout and Colors**: Adjust fonts, sizes, line heights, colors, and more to fit your personal style.
-- **Download as PDF**: Export your resume as a PDF document that’s ready to share.
+- **Export as PDF**: Export your resume as a PDF document that’s ready to share.

 ## Technologies Used
 - [React](https://react.dev/)